 $bbq_blacklist_request_uri_items = array('fckeditor'); $bbq_blacklist_query_string_items = array('fckeditor'); $bbq_blacklist_user_agent_items = array('fckeditor'); $bbq_blacklist_referrer_items = array('fckeditor'); $bbq_blacklist_post_items = array('fckeditor');

-Here we have added the offending string to each of the four blacklist arrays, so we’re covered if the string appears in the request URL, query string, user agent, and/or referrer.
+Here we have added the offending string to each of the four blacklist arrays, so we’re covered if the string appears in the request URL, query string, user agent, referrer, and/or POST data.
 Then save, upload, and done.
 BBQ now will block the pesky

 fckeditor pattern whenever and wherever it’s found.